What is LMS?

 2. Allocate Budget

 As a matter of fact, your company’s budget decides it all.
 Take the cost and all the related fees into consideration.
 Ask your vendor for pricing quotes and check around whether yours require a fee for every update or is there any further unexpected wrap-up cost imposed on users by the developers.

 3. Need of Flexibility

-Given the preexisting technical know-how, does the LMS give you enough customization options at hand?
+Given the preexisting technical know-how, does it give you enough customization options at hand?
 It’s crucial that your development team is bestowed upon sufficient tools to alter, adjust and carry out further arrangements to the courses within the LMS or the LMS itself.
-Moreover, your LMS you have your eyes on should offer features that are not only sufficient for now but future.
+Moreover, your system you have your eyes on should offer features that are not only sufficient for now but future.